Report and Opinion

 water stress 81cc scaled lowest water cylinder size showed.
 The

-shoot and root weight decreased, but both decreasing trend in
+decreased shoot and root weight decreased, but both decreasing

-shoot weight of so much more stress the process of root weight
+trend in shoot weight of so much more stress the process of

 stress, it was clear that root weight decreasing trend in the